nilearn/nilearn/doc/decoding/searchlight.rst

 the notion of structuring element that scans the entire volume.
 This has an impact on the masking procedure.

-Two masks are used with :class:`Searchlight`:
+Two masks are used with :class:`SearchLight`:

 - *mask_img* is the anatomical mask
 - *process_mask_img* is a subset of the brain mask and defines the boundaries